rikkijprince/rikkijprince.github.io/experimental.md

 ---

+### *Eudaimonic Flow or the Art of Flourishing*
+A life philosophy that will help you reach your potential.

+<a href="https://www.amazon.com/-/es/Eudaimonic-Flow-Art-Flourishing-Philosophical/dp/B0FB82JQV1" class="btn btn-primary" target="_blank">Buy on Amazon</a>

+---

-## Coming Soon
+### Coming Soon

 - **Eternal Return** — Part 2 of *Murder Undone*
 - **Night Hunger** — Life seen through the eyes of a stray dog and a stray cat.
 - **What is Existence** — An essay on the meaning of existence.
 - **Authentic Rebel** — It’s time to turn the tables on life’s impositions.
-- **Eudaimonic Flow or the Art of Flourishing** — A life philosophy that will help you reach your potential.
 - **The Never-Ending Question** — A short story for young teens.